 Musings Born of “67”…

-This morning I awoke with visions of “67” dancing in my head.
-It happens once in awhile, the year, the magic.
-My son tells me I give too much reverence to baseball’s bygone days and he may, in fact, be correct; as last night I was lamenting the “state of the game” today.
+This morning, I awoke with visions of “67” dancing in my head.
+It happens once in a while, the year, the magic.
+My son tells me I give too much reverence to baseball’s bygone days, and he may, in fact, be correct as last night I was lamenting the “state of the game” today.

-I’m not a fan of interleague play, I don’t like the idea that batters put on suites of armor, hang over the plate and the pitcher can’t take back the inside part of the plate.
+I’m not a fan of interleague play, I don’t like the idea that batters put on suits of armor, hang over the plate and the pitcher can’t take back the inside part of the plate.
 The genie is out of the bottle and only an act of Congress, signed by the president will change that.
 Oh, and don’t get me started on presidents, candidates and Congress.

 The new “rule” on sliding into second and breaking up a double play is, well, one more indication of the softening of America.
 Don’t get me wrong, I don’t think that guys should be trying to hurt each other, but breaking up the double play has been one of baseball’s ten commandments since Alexander Cartwright brought baseball’s stone tablets down from Mt.
 Elysian Fields.